Chamonix to Lac Blanc: Hiking the Tour du Mont Blanc

 “You were supposed to be here yesterday,” Marion explained to me, flipping through her guestbook.

-“After June, we don’t have access to email so I didn’t respond, and you didn’t call,” Marion said flatly, losing all loveliness in my book at this point despite the error being entirely mine.
+“After June, we don’t have access to email so I didn’t respond.
+And you didn’t call,” Marion said flatly, losing all loveliness in my book at this point despite the error being entirely mine.

 “Okay, well, can we still stay here tonight?
 Is there room?”
 I asked, desperation tinging my voice.

 All the while, I ran through the possibilities of where I would sleep that night.
-Although she was adamant that we’d stick together, I had already decided that if a bed was available it would be Mikki that would sleep in it.
+Although she was adamant that we’d stick together, I had already decided that if a bed was available it would be Mikki that slept in it.
 It wasn’t fair for her to deal with the consequences of my mistake.
 My first thought was to cowboy camp and lay out on the balcony for the night.
 It didn’t look like it’d rain and I figured that if I put on all my layers I’d stay warm enough despite being at 7500 feet (2300 m).
 Who knows, maybe they’d toss a blanket my way out of pity.
 Then I considered sleeping in the dining room but wondered if they’d allow that in fear of setting an unwanted precedent for others.
 Looking around, I saw a small covered shed beside me filled with wood, a few tools, and a wooden bench.
 That was it.
 Then and there, I concluded that’s where I’d sleep tonight.